 I tried to run out the front door where the family car was rolling back and forth.
 My dad grabbed me by the collar and pulled me back inside.

 Over the course of the next month, my dad was gone a lot.
 He mustered out to Kulis ANG and flew many aid flights during that time.
-He brought home flight MREs (Meals Ready to Eat), fixed the television with a soldering iron, and still had time to let me and Denise stand on his boots and "dance" with us.
+He brought home flight MRE's (Meals Ready to Eat), fixed the television with a soldering iron, and still had time to let me and Denise stand on his boots and “dance” with him.

 On April 25, on a flight from Valdez to Anchorage, after dropping off Governor Egan and others, the ANG C-123 he was on crashed into Prince William Sound shortly after takeoff.
 Accounts are that the fuselage remained on the surface for a short time before sinking.